 You must give a notice of intent to claim or vary a deduction to legalsuper by the earlier of the following:

-- the day you lodge your tax return for the year in which you made the contributions
+- the day you lodge your tax return for the year in which you made the contributions; or

 - the end of the income year following the one in which you made the contributions.

-We must send you a written acknowledgement, advising that legalsuper has received a valid notice from you.
-To claim the deduction, you must receive the acknowledgement from us before you complete your tax return.
+We must send you a written acknowledgment, advising that legalsuper has received a valid notice from you.
+To claim the deduction, you must receive the acknowledgment from us before you submit your tax return.

-If you made a personal contribution in the 2019/20 financial year, you have until the end of the 2020/21 financial year to complete and send legalsuper the Notice of Intent to claim, so long as you receive a written acknowledgement from us before you lodge your tax return.
+If you made a personal contribution in the 2020/21 financial year, you have until the end of the 2021/22 financial year to complete and send legalsuper the Notice of Intent to claim, so long as you receive a written acknowledgment from us before you lodge your tax return.

 What you can't claim